CamdenTadhg/JoblyFrontEnd/jobly/Planning/ProjectPlan.md

 THE REALLY HARD PART
 3) Write tests
-    - CompanyDetail [save to git]: Friday
-    - CompanyCard [save to git]: Friday
     - ApplyButton [save to git]: Friday
     - App [save to git]: Friday
 1) Deploy on Render: Sunday